MazamaScience/.github/profile/README.md

 - [AirSensor2](https://github.com/MazamaScience/AirSensor2) – Utilities for working with data from low-cost air quality sensors
 - [RAWSmet](https://github.com/MazamaScience/RAWSmet) -- Utilities for working with Remote Automatic Weather Station (RAWS) data

+Each package has a dedicated Slack channel for announcements, support and to help build communities of practices around these shared tools.
+You may request an invitation to join from jonathan.callahan@dri.com.

 # Mazama Science Past